 Stage 1: Define and Stage 2: Develop and Assess

-It is important that early on in the formulation of the proposal, the sponsor takes on board the views of those likely to be affected.
-Engagement during Stages 1 and 2 will generally take place with key representatives of affected local stakeholders, rather than with the wider public.
+It is important that early on in the formulation of the airspace change proposal, the change sponsor takes on board the views of those likely to be affected.
+Engagement during Stages 1 and 2 will generally take place with key representatives of affected stakeholders, rather than with the wider public.
 This may include elected community representatives, airport consultative committees, directly affected local aviation stakeholders and aviation/non-aviation national organisations.
 To pass the first two gateways, the CAA must be satisfied that the change sponsor has undertaken effective two-way engagement with relevant stakeholders and that the outputs adequately reflect the feedback collated.

-At Step 4b, where the sponsor submits its final airspace change proposal concerning a permanent change to the notified airspace design, the CAA will open a 28-day feedback window, within which anyone can request via this website that the final decision is made by the Secretary of State rather than by the CAA.
+For an airspace change proposal concerning a permanent change to the notified airspace design, the CAA will open a 28-day feedback window, within which anyone can request via this website that the final decision is made by the Secretary of State rather than by the CAA.
 Only the more significant changes can be ‘called-in’ in this way, and the Secretary of State is not obliged to call in a proposal.

 You can find more information about how call-in works on this page.

-Noise complaints not associated with an airspace change proposal should be made using CAA Form FCS 1521.
+Noise complaints not directly associated with an ongoing airspace change proposal should be made using CAA Form FCS 1521.

-For those airspace change proposals where a post implementation review is completed, around one year after implementation there will be a 28-day window for anyone to feed back on how the impacts of the change compare with what was expected.
+For those airspace change proposals where a post implementation review is completed, around one year after implementation there will be a 28-day feedback window within which any interested party can provide feedback on how the impacts of the airspace change compare with what was expected.
 The CAA will consider this feedback in its post-implementation review, which examines how the airspace change has performed and considers whether it has, or has not, produced the intended outcomes.